scenee/relax/README.md

 $ relax validate "$(relax show adhoc ipa)"
 ```

+You can also validate an archive file.

-## Resign an IPA for an enterprise distribution
+## Resign an IPA file for an enterprise distribution

-Resign a IPA file for a distribution with a different bundle identifier, cetificate and provisioning profile
+Resign an IPA file for a distribution with a different bundle identifier, certificate and provisioning profile.

 ```bash
 $ relax resign -m "com.mycompany.SampleApp" -p "<enterprise-provisioning-profile>" -c "iPhone Distribution: My Company"  "$(relax show dev ipa)"